operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 ### OAuth2 SSO Configuration

-For OAuth2 SSO configuration see package ``org.camunda.bpm.extension.keycloak.showcase.sso``.
+For OAuth2 SSO configuration see package ``org.operaton.bpm.extension.keycloak.showcase.sso``.

 The additional configuration parts in ``applicaton.yaml`` are as follows: